 This list contains speech grading evaluations or rubrics (to be downloaded and given to me as hard copies on the day of each speech), helpful electronic handouts, extraneous information, and speech and debate topics.

-Basic Outline Samples for Speeches 1, 2, and 3
+Basic Structural Organizational Information for Speeches 1, 2, and 3

-These are basic outline samples to be used as organizational help in structuring your outlines.
+These documents are organizational help in structuring your arguments.
 Refer to each of the speech directives listed under "Assignments" for detailed direction in assembling full and correct outlines.